mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                 primaryKeys:
                   description: Array of the primary key field names
                   type: array
-                # TODO: remove probably
-                # before:
-                #   type: object
-                #   description: Value of the MongoDB record **before** the changes were applied.
-In case of an insert operation this field is not defined
-                #   additionalProperties: true
                 after:
                   type: object
                   description: Value of the MongoDB record **after** the changes have been applied.
 In case of a delete operation this field is not defined